osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 Creating a minimal OMF application
 ----------------------------------

-This section illustrates a very simple OMF application.
-Using PI Asset Framework and PI AF Server, the application feeds data into the PI Data Archive without sending any meta-data.
+This section illustrates a very simple OMF application that feeds data into the PI Data Archive without sending any data to the AF server.

 Before you begin, you must register your application with the PI Data Collection Manager (DCM), obtain a Producer Token and Relay Ingress URL.
 See *DCM* user manual for more information.